 Idle - Idle alarm indicates that the line has not been provisioned for service and stays without triggering network alarms.

-RAI/X-Bit - A receive (Rx) Remote Alarm Indication (RAI) alarm means that the far-end equipment has a problem with the signal received from the
+RAI/X-Bit - A receive (Rx) Remote Alarm Indication (RAI) alarm means that the far-end equipment has a problem with the signal received from the local equipment.

 Frame Error - This option inverts the outgoing F or M bit to create framing errors

 P-Bit Error (T3 Only) - This option inverts the P-Bits to create P-Bit parity errors

 C-Bit Error (T3 Only) - This option inverts the CP-Bits to create C-Bit parity errors in C-Bit Parity mode

 FEBE Error (Far End Block Errors) (T3 Only) - This option sets the outgoing FEBE bits to 0, which indicates Far End Block Errors in C-Bit Parity mode.